publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824j.md

         (2)

-         Any order issued under this subsection terminating or modifying an order issued under subsection (a) or (b) of this section shall—
+         Any order issued under this subsection terminating or modifying an order issued under subsection (a) or (b) shall—

             (A) provide for any appropriate compensation, and